sohale/sohale.github.io/pages/reinvented.md

 ## Early implementations
 * My first implementation of Neural Network (Perceptron) with Back propagation at age 18 (1995?)
 * My full renderer engine: from 16-19 ( 1993-1996 ) (Full featured with reflection, refraction, anti-anliasing, textures, etc
-* Meta balls (implicit modeling) with full implementation: later led
+* Meta balls (implicit modelling) with full implementation: later led
 * ImpliSolid (implicit object modelling, etc)

 ## Unpublished ideas (to be published)
 Some other original ideas are developed and implemented but are not rediscovered by others.